Stakeholder management is very important in order to complete the project successfully.

 These are stakeholders with high urgency and high legitimacy but low power.
 Since these stakeholders have low power in the project, you will not manage them too closely.

-These people are not stakeholders to your project; therefore you will not waste your time managing these people.
+These people are not stakeholders of your project; therefore, you will not spend time managing these people.

-- You will give the highest priority to the core group because this group has all attributes, i.e. power urgency and legitimacy.
+- You will give the highest priority to the core group because this group has all the attributes, i.e. power, urgency, and legitimacy.

-- The next highest priority should be given to the second group of stakeholders which consists of dominant, dangerous, and dependent because they have mix of any two attributes.
+- The next highest priority should be given to dominant, dangerous, and dependent stakeholders because they have a mix of any two attributes.

 - The lowest priority group consists of discretionary, demanding, and latent because they have only one attribute associated with them.
 Although you will give low importance to these stakeholders, you will keep watching them because you never know when they will change their salience.

 The objective of stakeholder analysis is to help you manage your stakeholders effectively.
-There are many other models to classify stakeholders based on two attributes, such as power-interest, power-influence, etc. The salience model is based on three attributes: power, legitimacy and urgency.
-Although this model can be more time consuming than others, it can provide you with a better analysis of your stakeholders.
+There are many other models to classify stakeholders based on two attributes such as power-interest, power-influence, etc. The salience model is based on three attributes: power, legitimacy, and urgency.
+Although this model can be more time consuming than others, it can provide you with a better analysis and understanding of your stakeholders.
 This model lets you focus your energy on important stakeholders and keeps you from wasting your time on less important ones.